RegenImm-Lab/adaptive_immune_limb_regen/README.md

 10. Now these matrices are ready to load into Seurat and following the analysis provided in the code directory.

 ## 2. Analyze
+1. In the 'code' folder above there is a Quarto markdown with all code to reproduce the figures in the mansucript.
+This takes the outputs generated from the steps above, performs clustering, cell annotation, differential expression, and gene ontology analysis.